johnhenry/johnhenry.github.iold/std/js/random-generators@0.0.0/index.md

-# Methods for generating random numbers
+# Random Generators: Methods for generating random numbers

 These are methods of generating a sample, *x*, for a given random variable, *X*.